uriweb/uri-component-library/README.md

 ## What's new in 5.0.3

 > IMPORTANT: CL 5.0.3 is a supplemental update to v5.0.2 released after v5.1.0.
+This release was created off of v5.0.2 and will *not* be merged into `master`.
 It contains changes not released in v5.1.0, but that will be included in later versions.
-Recommendation is to either adopt v5.0.3 or wait until a successor to v5.1.0 is released.
+If upgrading from v5.0.2, the recommendation is to either adopt v5.0.3 or wait until a successor to v5.1.0 is released.

 * Adds TikTok to the Social Bar component
 * Updates the X (formerly Twitter) logo